 Although you might be thinking that they are still kids, their digital knowledge is much better than the previous generations, which makes them highly valuable in the travel-tech era.

 With travel being a racing game for companies in the industry, some important players such as Expedia, are wasting no time and are trying to breakdown the numbers and understand Gen Alpha's behavior throughout the touchpoints of the travelers' journey.

 The latest Expedia Group study called “Generation Alpha & Family Travel Trends” starts by showing that in 60% of the families, when thinking about the next family trip, the decision-making process involves both the children and the adults.
 Taking into consideration that these families normally go on 2 or more trips per year, focusing on the young target is as important as focusing on the adults.

 This generation is a great opportunity for marketers.
 These families are opened to any source of online inspiration, they usually have to choose between two destinations, and content can be very helpful when trying to decide.
 But, like all targets, this one also has its unique characteristics.
 Therefore, before making any moves, companies should analyse Geneneration Alpha travel behavior.

-A trip with Gen Alphas' family
+A trip with a Gen Alpha family

 If kids are now involved in the decision-making process of a trip, shouldn't marketers be talking to them?

 Although Gen Alpha kids are involved in the decision-making process of a trip, they do not have the final voice.
-Advertising to kids is not the right path to take but, when it comes to connecting with the adults, the Expedia research shows that there are a few things marketers can do to communicate better.
+Advertising to kids is not the right path to take but, when it comes to connecting with adults, the Expedia research shows that there are a few things marketers can do to communicate better.
 Some of the factors that can influence their decisions are appealing imagery (54%), deals (53%), informative content (50%) and helpful reviews (44%).